RoyTheunissen/Value-Graphing/README.md

 It is made for Unity 2021 and BRP, but has been tested to work with Unity 2022 and URP.

 If you want my help in supporting an even earlier version, feel free to reach out.

-## Feature Wishlist

-- Being able to embed a graph in a canvas instead of being dynamically created

 ## Installation